Indigenous peoples of the Caribbean: Florida tribes

-The term and context of the Ciboney (Siboney)

-Ciboney (also Siboney) is a term preferred in Cuban historic contexts for the neo-Taíno nations of Cuba.
+Ciboney

-Our knowledge of the Cuban Indigenous cultures which are often, but less precisely, lumped into a category called Taíno (Caribbean Island Arawak) comes from early Spanish sources, oral traditions and considerable archeological evidence.
+Contemporary knowledge of the Cuban Indigenous cultures which are often, but less precisely, lumped into a category called Taíno by some modern anthropologists, comes from early Spanish sources, oral traditions and considerable archaeological evidence.
 The Spanish found that most Cuban peoples were, for the most part, living peacefully in tidy towns and villages grouped into numerous principalities called Cacicazgos with an almost feudal social structure (see Bartolomé de las Casas).
 They were ruled by leaders called Caciques.
-Cuba was divided into Guanahatabey, Ciboney-Taíno (here neo-Taíno), and Classical (High) Taíno.
+Cuba was divided into Guanahatabey, Ciboney (also Siboney), and Classical (High) Taíno.
 Some of western Cuba was Guanahatabey and some Siboney (see below).

 Taíno-like cultures controlled most of Cuba, dividing it into cacicazgos or principalities.
 Granberry, Vescelius (2004), and other contemporary authors only consider the cacicazgo of Baracoa as Classical or High Taíno.
 Cuban cacicazgos including Bayaquitiri, Macaca, Bayamo, Camagüey, Jagua, Habana y Haniguanica are considered neo-Taíno.
-These principalities are considered to have various affinities to contemporary Taíno and neo-Taíno cultures from Puerto Rico and Hispaniola, but are generally believed to have been somewhat different.
+These principalities are considered to have various affinities to contemporary neo-Taíno cultures from Puerto Rico and Hispaniola, but are generally believed to have been somewhat different.

+The archaeologist L Antonio Curet has questioned whether the Ciboney people should be referred to as Taínos, writing that "Despite its widespread use in academic and popular publications, the use of the term Taíno has not gone without criticism or opposition" and that academics since the 1800s have been "criticizing its use and questioning its scientific basis and value and suggested using instead names such as siboneyes, haytianos, jamaiquinos, and borinqueños that were more related to actual terms used by the natives to refer to the islands."